 The Pink Floydesque ‘No.9‘ follows.
 To say this is a triumph of song writing would be understating things somewhat.
 There are moments here where I feel I’m listening to some lost Beatles track from Sgt Peppers.
 It’s story telling with razor sharp observational lyrics.

-I think it’s fair to say Crome Yellow have recorded an album that will be appearing in a lot of end of year polls.
+I think it’s fair to say, Crome Yellow have recorded an album that’ll be appearing in a lot of end of year polls.
 Its fun, funky, chilled and a deeply satisfying listen.
-I highly recommend consuming at sunset with a cool beverage or your choosing.
+I highly recommend consuming at sunset with a cool beverage of your choosing.
 Cheers Crome Yellow.
 Here’s to your health.